soutmesa/pylonsample/README.md

 │ └── sample_manpower_list_service.py
 ├── main.py
 ```
-Briefly describe the structure of the project and the purpose of each directory:
+Structure of the project and the purpose of each directory:

 - **core**: Contains core functionalities such as database connection and dependencies.
 - **middleware**: Includes custom middleware, such as authentication middleware.